sanity-io/sanity-template-nextjs-clean/README.md

 You can find your project on Sanity Manage — https://www.sanity.io/manage/project/rjtcllfw
 ```

-Your `projectI ID` is not senseitive information
+Your `projectI ID` is not sensitive information

 ### Step 4.
 Set up environment variables